-SECAM specific pre-processing is achieved by a pre-emphasis of colour difference signals (for gain and phase see Figs 14 and 15).
+SECAM specific pre-processing is achieved by a pre-emphasis of color difference signals (for gain and phase see Figure 14 and Figure 15 respectively).

-A baseband frequency modulator with a reference frequency shifted from 4.286 MHz to DC carries out SECAM modulation in accordance with appropriate standard or optionally wide clipping limits.
+A baseband frequency modulator with a reference frequency shifted from 4.286 MHz to DC carries out SECAM modulation in accordance with appropriate standard or optional wide clipping limits.

-After the HF pre-emphasis, also applied on a DC reference carrier (anti-Cloche filter; see Figs 16 and 17), line-by-line sequential carriers with black reference of 4.25 MHz (Db) and 4.40625 MHz (Dr) are generated using specified values for FSC programming bytes.
+After HF pre-emphasis, line-by-line sequential carriers with black reference of 4.25 MHz (Db) and 4.40625 MHz (Dr) are generated on a DC reference carrier (anti-Cloche filter; see Figure 16 and Figure 17) using specified values for FSC programming bytes.

 Alternating phase reset in accordance with SECAM standard is carried out automatically.
-During vertical blanking, the so-called "bottle pulses" are not provided.
+During vertical blanking, the so-called 'bottle pulses' are not provided.